thiagofuruchima/deeplearning_brazilian_cars_classifier/README.md

 The dataset used in the project contains 103.489 pictures of 129 different brazilian car types (train: 62093, valid: 20698, test: 20698).

 All images were resized to a 224x224 format.
 The figure below shows some examples.
-The data directory contains real examples used for evaluating the final model.
+Real pictures used for evaluating the final model can be found in the "data" folder.

 ![image](./model/cars.png)

 This data is severely unbalanced, ranging from 186 to 641 images for each car type.
-The table below shows the most extreme cases.
-The histogram presents the unbalanced situation:
+The table below shows the most extreme cases:

 <pre>
 Model        N_Images